waynekysen/gitbook-docs/README.md

 coverY: 106.97058823529412
 ---

-# Web3 Guidebooks
+# Web3 Staking and Operator Guides

 ## Prelude

-This is an open-sourced initiative to build out a set of **Web3 User and Operator Guidebooks** to help navigate the world of Decentralized Finance particularly around Proof-of-Stake staking activities and node operations.
+This is an open-sourced initiative to build out a set of **Web3 Staking and Operator Guidebooks** to help navigate the world of Decentralized Finance particularly around Proof-of-Stake staking activities and node operations.

 Let's foster the adoption of Web3 together.